The Inflatable Paddle Board Specialists since 2012 | Orders over $99 Ship Free | 1-877-777-1769

 Low-Cost Inflatable SUPs

-Cheaper inflatable paddle boards are generally priced in the $300-$800 MSRP range.
-At the lower end of this range, you’ll get a basic starter set, maybe okay for kids to play on close to shore, but not a board you’ll feel good about using regularly or venturing far from shore on.
-With an ultra-cheap board, you can be sure that the manufacturer has skimped on most points of quality to minimize the cost.
+Entry level inflatable paddle boards are generally priced in the $150-$800 MSRP range, with even lower priced offerings popping up when mass-marketed brands need to move their inventory.
+At the lower end of this range, you’ll get a basic starter set which might be okay for kids to play on, supervised and close to shore, but not a board you’ll feel good about using regularly or venturing far from shore on.
+With an ultra-cheap board, you can be sure that the manufacturer has compromised on many points of quality to minimize the cost.

 Lower cost boards have to be made with calculated compromises in material and component quality to keep manufacturing costs in a range that allows for the low price.
 Many buyers who start with a board in this entry level range soon realize that they want more from their equipment and invest in a better board.
 While this progression is understandable, a lot of wasted expense can be avoided by spending a little more on the initial purchase to avoid the need for an expensive upgrade later.

 You will see many boards in the lower price ranges promoted on rating sites and ‘Top 10’ type lists.
 This is a price range rife with misinformation.
-Keep in mind that these sites make money when people click on links to purchase the products they list presenting a clear incentive to promote the products that are easiest to sell, due to their cheap prices.
+Keep in mind that these sites make money when people click on links to purchase the products they list, creating a clear incentive to promote the products that are easiest to sell, due to their cheap prices.

-Few of those sites will acknowledge that the cheaper boards on their lists are there because of their price, not because they have the performance, durability, or specialization of higher-end boards.
-The hard truth in the current pay-for-play e-commerce economy is that many options in this range are marketed very aggressively, though are completely underwhelming if assessed on any criteria other than price.
+Few of those sites will acknowledge that the cheaper boards on their lists are there because of their low price and the name recognition they have bought with relentless online advertising, not because they have the performance, durability, or specialization of higher-end boards.
+The hard truth in the current pay-for-play e-commerce economy is that many inflatable SUPs in the budget price range are marketed very aggressively but are completely underwhelming if assessed on any criteria other than price.

 Performance Level Inflatable SUP Boards

-The highest quality and best performing inflatable SUP boards mostly fall in the $900-$1300 MSRP range.
-This is where buyers generally should look if they are enthusiastic about getting into SUP and are willing to invest in equipment that performs better and will be used season after season, not end up in a landfill prematurely.
+Inflatable SUP boards that are built to last and provide the best on-water experience typically come with a manufacturer's suggested retail price (MSRP) ranging between $900 and $1300, with discounts, sometimes substantial, often available based on market conditions and seasonality.
+This is where buyers generally should look if they are enthusiastic about getting into SUP and are willing to invest in equipment that performs better and will be used season after season.

 Boards in this category will be designed for optimal performance and be made of more durable materials, in factories that adhere to higher quality and ethical standards.
 Stretching into this price range can get you a lot in terms of quality and performance upgrades and better accessories, so the initial investment will be well-spent and will save you money over time by making it a one-time purchase.